 One of the problems with UX Portfolios is the desire to make them shiny and to make them current and show only the very latest projects.
 Why is that a problem?
 Well you can cover a multitude of problems by making something look good, you can put a Bugatti shell over a Ford Pinto interior and it will still be terrible no matter how good it looks.

 Mine isn’t particularly shiny, there are some polished UIs but only those I had a hand in guiding, it also has a lot of old projects.

 Why?
 UX is dirty, it’s scrappy and messy, it isn’t often polished until the last moment.
 Shiny is for UI portfolios.
-If you’re looking for UI design with added UX, this isn’t the page for you.
-A UX portfolio is the thinking arising from research results, the process of making rough, service and product designs out of test results and is often scribbled on a PostIt note rather than being in a 600-page functional spec..
-If I’m honest it’s also because shiny hides a great deal of problems, it might look like a mighty eagle but if it soars like a turkey it’s not great UX.
-I know, I started my creative career producing the shiny, shiny, oh so shiny and oh the tales I could tell.
+If you’re looking for UI design with added UX, this isn’t the site for you and I'm almost certainly not offering the service you're looking for.
+A UX portfolio showcases the thinking process arising from research, through testing and dsign, the refinements you make and why.
+The process of producing all this rough, service and product designs out of test results is often scribbled on a PostIt note rather than being in a 600-page functional spec, especially if working in an Agile environment.

 In these pages I tell the story of how and what I did and just as importantly why I did it, good and bad.
 Where diplomacy allows I’ll also say why I didn’t do certain things as well, even if they may have resulted in better results.